 The need for fast methane reductions

 Methane is the main component of natural gas and its emissions are increasing rapidly.
 That’s particularly dangerous because methane is more than 80 times as potent as carbon dioxide in its heat-trapping potential over 20 years.
-In the next decade, methane from all sources will do more to warm the planet than the burning of fossil fuels.

 But this very potency also means that cutting methane emissions offers the fastest way to slow global warming.
 EDF has found that a rapid, full-scale effort to reduce methane emissions from oil and gas operations, agriculture and other sectors could slow the worldwide rate of warming by as much as 30%.